 - Enable the public to interact with your institution anonymously or pseudo-anonymously

-- Generalise data being collected (for example, ask for an age range rather than specific age, or a postal code instead of street address)
+- Generalise data being collected (for example, ask for an age range rather than specific age)

 - Provide clear notices at data collection points when the provision of personal information is not required (for example, in community engagement or feedback processes)

-- Engage with your customers around data collection, management and use and make sure full consent is obtained for all your data collection and use.
+- Engage with your customers around data collection, management and use and make sure full consent is obtained.

 - Talk to the community, research sector and industry about the type of data they want your agency to release, and how they want this data released.

-- Make sure your is data useable by providing good metadata that uses plain English to describe what your data is about, how it was created and collected, and any relevant caveats or known limitations of the data.
+- Make sure your is data useable by providing good metadata that uses plain English.

 - For geospatial datasets, document which geographic coordinate system, map projection or datum the data is in.
 If the geospatial data was transformed from another datum, the transformation method should also be noted.